COLORADO SPRINGS AREA PICKLEBALL HISTORY as of 2019

 PREFACE: This is a story about a local sport with meager beginnings which grew to a well-organized, fast growing organization, totally supported by volunteers.
 Pickleball provides great health benefits to players of all ages and skill levels.
 Our organization sponsors major tournaments that attract visiting players from all over North America.

 THE EARLY DAYS : In 2003, Keith Bisel, a USAPA roving Ambassador, put a notice in the newspaper to come to Monument Valley Park (MVP) to learn pickleball.
 A handful of prospects (Steve and Ramona Boone, Sue Jackson, John Foss, and Norm Silver) showed up, started playing every Saturday and chalking the lines.
 Eventually CoS Parks, Recreation & Cultural Services (PR&CS) approved permanent pickleball lines for 5 courts, painted by a group of dedicated players.
 By 2011 there were 75 players on the email list kept by Val Olsen, which was later turned over to Bob Holman.
 In 2011 and 2012 Steve and Ramona Boone gave free pickleball lessons at noon every Saturday from June through August to highlight the game.
 At this point we also came to realize that we needed to raise money to create a dedicated pickleball venue, and the easiest way to do that was to have tournaments.
-The next step would to be to form a club, which would organize the volunteers and run the tournaments.
+The next step would be to form a club, which would organize the volunteers and run the tournaments.

 FROM RAGTAG TO RECOGNITION: In early March, 2012, Jeff Norton and Bob Holman were partnering on the far NE corner of the then “pot-holed” 90+ year-old asphalt MVP courts.
 Jeff stepped back for a shot, and fell backwards into a depression in the court.
 That did it!
-A call to the Principal Planner, Chris Lieber at PR&CS resulted in a meeting with Jeff and Bob, where they learned what must happen to get court-repair action--a brief presentation to the monthly PR&CS Board meeting, demonstrating our needs and most importantly how we could help fund this effort.
+A call to the Principal Planner, Chris Lieber at Parks, Recreation and Cultural Services (R&CS) resulted in a meeting with Jeff and Bob, where they learned what must happen to get court-repair action--a brief presentation to the monthly PR&CS Board meeting, demonstrating our needs and most importantly how we could help fund this effort.
 If approved by their Board, we could then earn a formal spot on their next monthly agenda.
 PR&CS had many competing interests and few on the PR&CS Advisory Board knew about pickleball.
 We shared a startling 30 day, MVP court usage survey, showing that for every one tennis player there were ten pickleballers (30 tennis players vs. 310 pickleball players during the month of May).
 In contrast, 30 years ago, there was always a waiting line of tennis players at MVP.

 Our 2012 presentation by Charlie Rush to the PR&CS Advisory Board included these benefits to the city: improved MVP security (Pickleball player presence was reducing the vagrant/gang/graffiti factor); all-inclusive (all-age, all skill-level) and social activity; a "Life Sport"--if you can walk, you can play, a natural racket sport evolution for seniors; a natural entry-level racket sport for youth (small racket, big ball); a FUN aerobic exercise for a healthy lifestyle; tournament potential to enhance economic vitality of Colorado Springs; and a self-sustaining partnership with the City using tournament revenue for court development and maintenance.